bdg9412/bdg9412.github.io/aboutme.md

 My name is Dong Keun Bak.
 I have the following qualities:

 - I graduate Inha.univ
-- I study opencv, python, Artifical Inteligen, c++, information engineering
+- I study opencv, python, Artifical Inteligent for vision, c++, information engineering
 - I play Judo and climbing

 What else do you need?